 Under GDPR Article 22, you have the right not to be subject to a decision based solely on automated processing that produces significant legal effects.
 GDPR Art.22 An insurance claim denial is clearly a significant effect.
 You can:

 The insurer must tell you that the decision was automated, tell you about the existence of your Article 22 rights, and provide a mechanism to exercise them.
+From August 2026, the EU AI Act adds an additional right to a clear explanation of the AI's role in the decision (Article 86), where the system used qualifies as high-risk under Annex III.
+AI Act Art.86

 In the UK, the FCA Consumer Duty (2023) requires firms to act to deliver good outcomes for retail customers.
 FCA Duty An automated denial that produces a poor outcome without adequate review and explanation is potentially a Consumer Duty breach.
 The Financial Ombudsman Service (FOS) can adjudicate.